SonjaKersten/TSR_amplicon_pools/Scripts/README.md

 The simulation runs were performed with the software [SLiM](https://messerlab.org/slim).
-The following scripts for the two dominant coefficients were used:
+The following scripts for the two different dominant coefficients were used:
 - TSR_lasting_0.25.slim
 - TSR_lasting_0.5.slim
 - with the param_file.txt containing all input parameter combination used.